-Arthur's parents-in-law are played by Alexandre Astier's real parents, Arthur's brother-in-law by his half-brother, and Arthur's mother by his real-life stepmother.
+Arthur's in-laws are played by Alexandre Astier's real parents, Arthur's brother-in-law by his half-brother, and Arthur's mother by his real-life stepmother.
 No nepotism here, though: they are all skilled actors, mostly from theater.
 He has also cast his children and wife in minor roles.

 Merlin and Nathair (the spy) are played respectively by Jacques Chambon and Luc Chambon, who are brothers.

 Christian Bujeau's son is an extra in the weaponmaster's classes.